magento-hackathon/Hackathon_MageMonitoring/README.md

 * Via modman: `modman remove Hackathon_MageMonitoring`
 * Via composer, remove the line of your composer.json related to `magento-hackathon/hackathon_magemonitoring`

-### How to add a new cache widget
+### How to add a new widget

 - Clone develop branch
-- Have a look at the interface class Hackathon_MageMonitoring_Model_Widget_CacheStat
+- Have a look at the base interface class Hackathon_MageMonitoring_Model_Widget
+- Create a new class in Model/Widget/$Tab/Mywidget.php
-- Implement the interface, extend from Hackathon_MageMonitoring_Model_Widget_CacheStat_Abstract to take care of boilerplate
+- Extend from the nearest Abstract class to take care of boilerplate, example: cache widget => extend from Hackathon_MageMonitoring_Model_Widget_CacheStat_Abstract
-- For extra values have a look at Hackathon_MageMonitoring_Model_Widget_CacheStat_Dummy::getOutput()
-- Drop the class into Model/Widget/CacheStat
+- Implement the remaining methods of corresponding child interface, example: cache widget => implement Hackathon_MageMonitoring_Model_Widget_CacheStat
+- Override isActive() if your widget depends on certain conditions.
+- Override initConfig() if your widget wants to use custom user parameters.
+See dashboard dummy widget for details.
 - You are done.
 Pull requests welcome. ;)

+Have a look at the dummy widgets for more detailed usage.

-### How to add a custom widget from another module
+### How to add a new widget from another module

-- In your module add an observer that subscribes to magemonitoring_collect_widgets_cachestat/dashboard event.
+- In your module config add an observer that subscribes to magemonitoring_collect_widgets_$tab event.
-  See config.xml of this module.
+ You do not need an actual observer class, declaration in config.xml is enough.
+See config.xml of this module for details.
-- Now follow the same procedure as for adding a new cache widget, exchange CacheStat with Dashboard as needed
+- Now follow the same procedure as for adding a new widget, except for repo cloning part.
-- Drop the impl class into the folder your observer publishes.
+- Drop the new widget class into the folder your observer config publishes.

 ### Core Contributors